canior/springboot-symfony-demo/README.md

 ```
 ## Backend Test

-The backend test can br written in java or php.
+The backend test can br written in java or php (**Note:** php is under construction and currently not available).
 The java application is built using Spring and the php
 application is built using Symfony.
 There is a test suite for each application that can be run for either
 using this single script:
 ```